HalloSpaceBoy5/PicoBoy-32Blit-Picosystem-Compatibility/README.md

 ## How can I revert back to PicoBoy OS?
 You can revert back to PicoBoy OS by following these steps: Download the latest Micropython image from this [link]([url](https://micropython.org/download/rp2-pico/)).
 While holding the "BOOTSEL" button on your PicoBoy, plug your PicoBoy into your computer.
 A storage drive should appear.
 Drag the file you just downloaded onto the drive.
 Once the drive unmounts, you should be back on PicoBoy OS.

+# Devlog:
+## 6/24/23
+- Example programs run successfully
+- Only the left button works, all others do not
+- Sound works
+- Only Picosystem SDK has successfully compiled

 # THIS IS STILL IN BETA!
 RUN THIS SOFTWARE AT YOUR OWN RISK!